 Aggressive Great Dane fear aggression with strangers

 Some times, Great Danes express fear aggression with strangers.
-Such a dog is prone to exhibit aggressive behaviour towards strangers while on a walk or at home.
+Such a dog is prone to exhibit aggressive behavior towards strangers while on a walk or at home.
 The Great Dane dogs must be handled aptly to correct the problem of fear aggression with strangers.

 Whilst dominant aggressive tendency also prevails in canines.
 The dogs can attack people any time.
 Such territorial dogs keep staring at people holding a fierce look in their eyes.